Govt running away from JPC probe into allegations against Adani Group: Venugopal | Politics

 Leaders from different opposition parties in the Upper House also alleged that the President's speech missed out key issues, especially the ''attacks'' on minority Muslims, price rise and unemployment, and demanded a caste-based census.
 Several of them demanded a JPC probe into the Hindenburg-Adani issue.

-Speaking on the Motion of Thanks on the President's Address in Rajya Sabha, Venugopal said the truth will come out with a JPC probe.
+Speaking on the Motion of Thanks on the President's Address in Rajya Sabha, Leader of Opposition Mallikarjun Kharge asked why the government was ''shying away'' from an investigation and Venugopal said the truth will come out with a JPC probe.

 The Congress does not appreciate anything on which India takes pride, he alleged.
 Ajit Kumar Bhuyan (Independent), who belongs to Assam, said the people of the region had developed some hope after the prime minister told the nation that the Naga conflict was resolved when the Centre inked the framework agreement in August, 2015 but the President's Address does not reflect any concern on the Naga conflict.